 We are pleased to announce that two of our family law attorneys have achieved the status of Court-Approved Mediator for the state of New Jersey.
-Congratulations to attorneys Allison Holzman and Jason Tuchman for their accomplishment and expansion of Weinberger Divorce & Family Law Group’s mediation services.
-Two other Weinberger Divorce & Family Law Group attorneys, Alison Dunn and Gregory Pasler recently completed advanced training in mediation.
+Congratulations to attorneys Allison Holzman and Jason Tuchman for their accomplishment and expansion of Weinberger Divorce & Family Law Group, LLC’s mediation services.
+Two other Weinberger Divorce & Family Law Group, LLC attorneys, Alison Dunn and Gregory Pasler recently completed advanced training in mediation.
 Read more

 In part 2 and part 3 of our continuing blog series on avoiding common divorce mistakes, we looked at two different approaches to hiring a divorce attorney.
 In part 4, we took a look at the aggressive initial approach taken by one of subjects, Sharon.
 In part 1 of our series, we introduced you to our two New Jersey couples: Robert & Sharon and Jason & Melissa.
 In this installment, we’ll see how our second subject, Jason, takes a softer approach to commencing his case, and how that impacts initial developments.
 Read more